Funded childcare places for 2 year olds.

 Places are available for up to 15 hours per week for 38 weeks per year (term time only).
 The places are available in OFSTED rated good or outstanding providers on the Nottinghamshire Directory or with approved childminders.

-Free childcare places for 3 and 4 year olds
+Funded childcare places for 3 and 4 year olds

 A minimum of 2.5 hours can be taken in one day

-You can take the free entitlement at up to two providers.
+You can take the funded entitlement at up to two providers.
 The basic offering is three hours over five days a week, or five hours over three days a week, but many providers will allow you to take the provision flexibly, in a pattern that meets your needs.
-For example, your child could have nine hours at a nursery or reception class and six hours with a playgroup, day nursery, childminder or independent school over the course of 3 days or more.
+For example, your child could have nine hours at a nursery or reception class and six hours with a playgroup, day nursery, childminder or independent school over the course of two days or more.

 What is my child entitled to?